 Barbara Mahany, a former pediatric oncology nurse, spent nearly three decades as a reporter and writer at the Chicago Tribune.
-She is now a freelance journalist and author of four collections of essays.
-Her first, Slowing Time: Seeing the Sacred Outside Your Kitchen Door (Abingdon Press, October 2014), has been called “balm for the hurried heart,” and “a field guide into your holiest hours.”
+She is now a freelance journalist and the author of five books, including four collections of essays.
+Her latest book, The Book of Nature: The Astonishing Beauty of God’s First Sacred Text (Broadleaf Books), will be published on the next vernal equinox, March 21, 2023.
+Her first book, Slowing Time: Seeing the Sacred Outside Your Kitchen Door (Abingdon Press, October 2014), has been called “balm for the hurried heart,” and “a field guide into your holiest hours.”
 Her second book, Motherprayer: Lessons in Loving (Abingdon Press, April 2017), explores the sacred mysteries of mothering — its sorrows, joys, trembles, hallelujahs, and the tumble of questions without answers.

 Mahany had once dreamed of becoming a pediatric nurse practitioner, opening an inner-city clinic to care for women and children.
 But, shortly after her father’s funeral in 1981, after the priest ended the burial Mass by reading to the packed church the Christmas letter she’d written her father just two months before, someone — the head of her dad’s ad agency — took her to lunch and said, “Kid, you can write.
 Have you ever thought of journalism?”